FahimFBA/CUDA-WSL2-Ubuntu/README.md

 ## Step 7: CUDA

-Now it is the time to install CUDA from the [official website of Nvidia](https://developer.nvidia.com/cuda-downloads).
+Now it is time to install CUDA from the [official website of Nvidia](https://developer.nvidia.com/cuda-downloads).

 Make sure to select the following: <br>
 **Operating System**: Linux <br>